NIRISS Aperture Masking Interferometry (AMI) Template Parameters

 Dither Pattern

 The following parameters are used to define dithers (or dither patterns).
-The dither patterns for the AMI science exposures are different from those for the direct images (if selected).
-The dither patterns for direct images are described in Image Dithers.
+Dithers for AMI science exposures are specified independently of direct images.
 For more details about dither patterns, see Direct image in the NIRISS Aperture Masking Interferometry APT Template article.

 Primary Dithers